PeterVranken/comFramework/doc/installation.md

 After installing the Java package, you need to make the executables accessible.
 Either:

-- extend the Windows search path.
-Add the path to the folder containing java.exe to environment variable PATH
+- Extend the Windows search path.
+Add the path to the folder containing java.exe to environment variable PATH.
-- create a new environment variable COMFRAMEWORK\_JAVA\_HOME and assign the Java JRE installation path.
-The right path is the one, which contains bin\\java.exe
+- Create a new environment variable COMFRAMEWORK\_JAVA\_HOME and assign the Java JRE installation path.
+The right path is the one, which contains bin\\java.exe.

 Either of the two may be done globally and persistently or locally in the startup scripting of your project, which makes use of comFramework.